coderauk/codera-lang/README.md

 Allowing default tasks to overtake is useful when they are required to report the status, e.g. what are the current orders?

-> Tasks can overtake those that have not started processing.
+> Tasks can only overtake those that have not started processing.
 Once a lower priority task has begun execution it must complete before the executor asks for the next task.

 ### Usage